nishio/word2vec_boostpython/README.md

 ## How to use

 You need to fix some hard-coded config.
+If you know how to automate this, please help me.

 path to boost in Jamroot: